-Determining National Qualifying Average (NQA).
+4. Determining National Qualifying Average (NQA).
 When selecting participants for the championships qualifier, the NCAA Men's Gymnastics Committee will determine the national qualifying average according to the formula outlined in section 2.2 of this manual.

-Through Feb.
-23, six individuals on a team may compete on each event, with the five highest scores per event counting toward the team score.
-After Feb.
-23, five individuals on a team may compete on each event, with all five scores counting toward the team score.
+For the entire regular season, four individuals on a team may compete on each event, with all four scores counting toward the team score.